CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaqv54-cluster/run-cmaq-benchmark-pcluster_v54_hpc7g.16xlarge.md

-## Run CMAQ using hpc7g.16xlarge comput nodes
+## Run CMAQ using hpc7g.16xlarge compute nodes

 ### Verify that you have an updated set of run scripts from the pcluster-cmaq repo